arbor-sim/arbor/doc/tutorial/network_two_cells_gap_junctions.rst

    :lines: 76-98

-We then set up the simulation and configure sampling width equal to the timestep :math:`dt`.
+We then set up the simulation and configure a sampling width equal to the timestep :math:`dt`.
 Now, we can run the network.

 .. literalinclude:: ../../python/example/network_two_cells_gap_junctions.py
    :language: python
-   :lines: 100-110
+   :lines: 100-113

 All that is left to do is to put this into a plot.
 The output plot below shows how the potential of the two cells approaches their equilibrium potentials, which